-convents, and the general flourishing of a Catholic culture.
+The years leading up to the Second World War saw substantial growth of the Church across the entire diocese, marked by the opening of new parishes, the building of schools and churches and convents, and the general flourishing of a Catholic culture.
 In some areas, this growth continued after the Second World War, but in other areas like Oil City a population decline had already begun by 1940.
 The population of Oil City in 1930 numbered more than 22,000, whereas the US Census Bureau estimates the 2018 population of Oil City to be fewer than 10,000.
 The population decrease is recently averaging slightly less than 1% per year.

 The demographic decrease is far more striking in the Oil City parishes than in the area's general population as a whole.
 Taking into account adjustments for households merged into these parishes in 2017, parish census figures show an annual decrease of 4.4 % at Saint Joseph Parish, and 5.5% at Saint Stephen Parish.
 Currently, Saint Joseph Parish lists 335 households while Saint Stephen Parish lists 398 households.
 At the current pace, Saint Joseph will soon be the larger of the two parishes.
-The Catholic community of Oil City now numbers fewer than 750 households.
+The Catholic community of Oil City now numbers fewer than 750 households, which is approximately the equivalent of an average mid-sized parish.

 Part of this dramatic change in parishioner statistics is due to improved census figures which more accurately reflect true parish membership, but it cannot be denied that there is an actual steep decline in the number of parishioners.
-Simply put, younger generations of Catholics in Oil City are not replacing older generations.
+Younger generations of Catholics in Oil City are not replacing older generations.
 Whereas there were 323 baptisms in Oil City in 1950, in 2018 there were only 14, nearly a 96% decrease.
+This amended decree attempts to provide time to study more effectively the root causes of this decline.